GT-IDEaS/SkillsWorkshop2017/Week05/README.md

 ```

 If you already had access to Intel compilers and want to use `icpc`, feel free.
 The three
- options in `makefile` shuld be completed as:
+ options in `Makefile` should be completed as:

 ```
 COMPILER=g++